Table of Contents

 Patients present with progressive proximal muscle weakness and fatigue.
 Respiratory failure is common.
 Ptosis, extraocular muscle paresis and cranial nerve involvement is also common.

-Treatment with guanidine increases presynaptic acetylcholine release with improvement of the muscular weakness.
+Treatment with guanidine increases presynaptic acetylcholine release resulting in improvement of muscular weakness.
 Other therapies include pyridostigmine which is an acetylcholine esterase inhibitor, IVIG, azathioprine, which is an immunosuppressant and aminopyridine, which prolongs membrane depolarization.

 Spinal Muscular Atrophy (SMA)